State Of Flow

 Let me put it this way.
 If you knew that you were going to be put in a box tomorrow, what kind of life would you have desired for yourself?
 In that instance, knowing that you’re going to die, you are forced to look back at your life and judge what you have accomplished and be clear about what you wish you had accomplished.

 That’s how we know what our ultimate goals are.
 There is also the other set of goals.
 These are practical goals.
 Too many people confuse the two.
-This is a mistake that leads confusion, wasted energy and wasted focus.
+This is a mistake that leads to confusion, wasted energy and wasted focus.
 If you want to be more effective, and if you want to tap the power of motivation to push you to live a more effective and purposeful life, focus on the big things.

 Focus on the grand outcomes and objectives of your life.
 Practical goals are involving putting food on the table, paying off debt, saving up enough money for your kid’s college, taking care of insurance costs, so on and so forth.
 These are important goals, mind you, but in the big scheme of things, they’re just steps that you take to go a certain direction.

-They are means to an end, and the ends are worth the most.
+They are a means to an end, and the ends are worth the most.
 These are your ultimate outcomes and objectives.
 Don’t confuse the two.

 Be Clear about the Big Outcomes and Objectives of Your Life

 I have to confess I can’t help you with this.
 Everybody’s life outcomes and life objectives are different.
 Maybe your grand life objective is to become the largest landowner in your state or province.
 Another person might have the grand objective of simply seeing his or her grandchildren graduate from college.
-Another person’s grand objective have something to do with traveling to at least a hundred different countries.
+Another person’s grand objective has something to do with travelling to at least a hundred different countries.

 Everybody’s different that’s why I can’t help you with this, but one thing is clear.
 You must have a crystal-clear idea of the outcomes and objectives you want for your life.
 Nobody can do this for you.
 You have to decide.
 You have to put in the work to clarify these things.
 As you can tell, there is no right